davidezordan25/dncs-lab/README.md

 ## Network Design
 <img src="design.png">

 ## Vagrant configuration
-We created a bash script for each device with the nequired commands.
+We created a bash script for each device with the required commands.
+In Vagrantfile, we added the specific path of each script to the corresponding device.
 After the command `vagrant up`, those scripts will configure the devices.
-We also increased the memory of `host-c` from 256 to 512 (MB), otherwise it wouldn't be able to run the Docker image.
+We also increased the memory of `host-c` from 256 to 512 (MB), otherwise it would not be able to run the Docker image.

 ## Devices configuration